 - Practitioners should not be accepting expensive gifts from patients.
 Generally, there is a cap at $100 rule and not more than once a year.

-- Unless seeing a trained analyst, psychodynamic and supportive therapy should not generally last more than 2-3 years, and reasons for ongoing therapy should be clearly stated.
+- Unless seeing a trained analyst, psychodynamic and supportive therapy should not generally last more than 2-3 years, and reasons for ongoing treatment should be clearly stated.
 It is reasonable to transfer a patient to another psychiatrist after the 2-3 year mark as therapy has often reached a saturation point, and something new can be learned from a new provider.
 The purpose of therapy is to develop insight, and coping strategies as well as modify destructive behaviors, not to foster dependence.

 - It takes many years to train to be a therapist, and it is reasonable to ask for the qualifications of your provider.